After Graduation -- Alumni

 Jamie Berilla-Macdonald (2013) earned a Masters in Literature at Cleveland State

-University (2015).
-She now teaches composition at Lake Erie College.
+University in 2015.
+She now teaches as an adjunct English instructor at Lake Erie College, Cuyahoga Community College, and Ursuline College.

-Tiffany Mitchell (2012) is attending Wright State University in Dayton, OH, where she is pursuing an MA in English Literature.
-She teaches English 1100, Academic Writing and Reading.
+Tiffany Mitchell (2012) attended Wright State University in Dayton, OH, and earned an MA in English Literature.
+She is now an adjunct instructor at Wright State.

 Nathania Johnson (2011) currently lives in Geoghang, South Korea, and teaches English at the Chungdahm Institute.